 A joint meeting of the Ophthalmic Antiques International Collectors' Club and the Ocular Heritage Society of America will take place in London from Thursday 23 April to Sunday 26 April 2020, hosted by the British Optical Association Museum at the College of Optometrists.

-The meetings of the OHS and OAICC will take place consecutively in Central London between Thursday 23 April and Sunday 26 April 2020, with members of each organisation invited to join the other (particularly on the Saturday and Sunday).
-The programme will include museum visits, industrial visits, a day of historical talks, the annual general meetings of both societies, an antiques auction and a banquet.
+The meetings of the OHS and OAICC will take place consecutively in Central London between Thursday 23 April and Sunday 26 April 2020, with members of each organisation invited to join the other for all or part of the programme.
+The programme will include museum visits, industrial visits, a day of historical talks, the annual general meetings of both societies, an antiques auction and a buffet banquet.
 Attendance is open to members of either the OAICC or OHS.

 London is the birthplace of the first modern eyewear designed for continuous use (the Scarlett-type spectacle) as well as such classic items known to the collectors of ophthalmic antiques as Martin’s Margins, Ayscough sides and (probably) the Franklin-type split bifocal.
 The Worshipful Company of Spectacle Makers (1629) is the oldest still operating eyesight organisation in the world and the British Optical Association (1895) was the world’s first professional qualifying association for optometry.
 Its eponymous museum (1901), the very first of its type to be opened to the public, still survives at the College of Optometrists.
 The story continues, with new spectacle factories opening in London in the 21st century and British eyewear design in high demand across the world.